wiseman-timelord/Ubuntu25-TweakInstall/README.md

 - hopefully whatever tweak or install you did worked out for you, if not, then I advise asking gpt/deepseek/grok/etc, and input the output you got from the terminal with your prompt.

 ### Notation:
-- This program is typically tested/updated when the creator does a new install of ubuntu 24.
+- This program is typically tested/updated when the creator does a new install of ubuntu 25.
 - Minimum Windows 10 for Vertio/Kvm/QEmu Drivers from `Virtio-Win-0.1.262.Iso`, Windows 7-81 did not complete Setup.
-- For `Ubuntu 24` Assistance, go for example, here `https://chatgpt.com/g/g-sQSBQqeR8-sysadmin-for-ubuntu-22-04` or here `https://chatgpt.com/g/g-OPkIvf0HN-java-21-postgresql-16`, and prompt mentioning your specific version is 24.xx.
+- For `Ubuntu 25` Assistance, I advise, ChatGPT `https://chatgpt.com` or DeepSeek `https://chat.deepseek.com/`, and prompt mentioning your specific version is 25.xx.
-- Would make a better GPT for 24, but people also need to, go fund me or patreon, to assist in paying gpt subscription to do so again..
-- Its for 24, because thats the version I was using at the time, this may later expand like 22-24 or there will be new version ie Ubuntu26-TweakInstall.
-- I was unable to install `24.04.x`, so I installed `24.10 Beta`, which did not have these install issues, and turned out quite good.
+- Version 25 required me to use the USB installer in the motherboard usb port, and would NOT work in the front usb port.
-- Its a continuation of the `Fedora40-TweakInstall` project, `Ubuntu24-TweakInstall` is more safer/complete. `Fedora40-TweakInstall` is hidden due to untested tweaks, that require inspection/fixing/testing, which wont happen unless I reinstall Fedora.
+- Its a continuation of the `Ubuntu24-TweakInstall` project.
 - Additional Windows Commands in the terminal are shortcut to relating linux commands  (fixing/improving is done here `/etc/profile.d/windows_commands.sh`)...
 ```
 `dir` - Lists directory contents in a detailed format.